Azure/azure-sphere-gallery/AzureSphereTenantDeviceTwinSync/README.md

 **root** if you use your browser to navigate to the REST API project url/root this will display a message showing that the API service is running, and the authentication state of the service.

-**webhook** the /webhook endpoint supports GET and POST - GET is used to initialize the authentication process, and POST is the webhook endpoint that IoT Hub/Event Grid will post data.
+**webhook** the /webhook endpoint supports GET and POST - GET is used to initialize the authentication process if `Device Code Flow` is enabled, and POST is the webhook endpoint that IoT Hub/Event Grid will post data.

 Note that you need to authorize the REST API project to have access to your key vault before the service will work (the service reads the key vault secrets when the /webhook endpoint is accessed).